 It is essential that joists are not overloaded during construction.
-Joints in joists should only be in place over a load-bearing support, or the joint be designed by a qualified Structural Engineer.
+Joints in joists should only be in place over a load-bearing support, or the joint be designed by an Engineer.

 The floor joists must be laid reasonably level and onto suitable solid and level bearings.